honeycombio/rack-honeycomb/README.md

 ## Adding instrumentation to a Rails application

-For more fully-featured Rails support, see [honeycomb-rails](https://github.com/honeycombio/honeycomb-rails).
+For more fully-featured Rails support, see [beeline-ruby](https://github.com/honeycombio/beeline-ruby).

+[beeline-ruby](https://github.com/honeycombio/beeline-ruby) includes this gem along with active record support.

-If honeycomb-rails doesn't work for you, this Rack middleware should work for Rails apps too:
+If beeline-ruby doesn't work for you, you can include this middleware standalone

 ```ruby
 # config/application.rb